concord-consortium/collaborative-learning/docs/bookmarks.md

 ## Why have a teacher bookmark section
 If there is more than one teacher in the class, each of them might want to control this list of bookmarks.
 Even with improved display of the bookmarks, this case isn't handled well.
 If Teacher A has bookmarked a document, then Teacher B cannot un-bookmark it.
 This means the document would still continue to show in the teacher bookmark section.

-# Improvements
+# Suggestions for Future Improvements
-- rename all references to `stars` to `bookmarks`
+- rename all references to `stars` to `bookmarks`.
 - remove the flag of `starred` on the star in Firebase, and just use the presence of the star.
-- move the bookmarks to Firestore, they fit the firestore model a better because we can query them for the ones owned by a user and ones owned by a teacher.
+- move the bookmarks to Firestore, they fit the firestore model better because we can query them for the ones owned by a user and ones owned by a teacher.
 - make bookmarks independent of the offering so a document bookmarked is bookmarked for all offerings in the class.
 It isn't clear if this is really what a user would want, but it might be.